karl-zylinski/karl-zylinski.github.io/new/content/posts/gamedev-for-beginners-using-odin-and-raylib-2.md

 <figcaption>There's now a floor and you can jump around ...</figcaption>
 </figure>

-If you play your lil game for more than 10 seconds you'll probably notice something funny: You can jump while still in the air...
+If you play your lil' game for more than 10 seconds you'll probably notice something funny: You can jump while in the air...

 <figure>
 <video autoplay loop muted width="100%"><source src="/odinraylib2/flying_around.mp4"></video>